-The Pemberton Valley Dyking District (PVDD) invites Requests for Proposals for removal of sediment from the Voyageur bar in the Lillooet River for flood protection purposes - Maps are found in Appendix D - Environmental Management Plan.
-The work will be done between February 15th and April 15th, 2019 and will be done in accordance with the plans (attached) produced by Northwest Hydraulics, the Environmental Management Plan produced by Cascade Environmental (attached), and under the direction of the PVDD Operations and Maintenance Manager.
+The Pemberton Valley Dyking District (PVDD) invites Requests for Proposals for removal of approximately 60,000 m3 of sediment from the Voyageur, Beem, Belkin, Big Sky and Airport bars in the Lillooet River for flood protection purposes - Maps are found in Appendix E - Removal Location Maps.
+The work window to complete this work is between February 1st and April 15th, 2020 and will be completed in accordance with provincial and federal approvals, removal designs produced by Northwest Hydraulics - examples contained in Appendix F, the Environmental Management Plan produced by Cascade Environmental - Appendix G, and under the direction and control of the PVDD Operations and Maintenance Manager.